amin-ahmadi-com/mesh_nt_2_sqlite/README.md

 # MeSH NT to SQLite

-Converts MeSH *.nt files to SQLite DB instances.
+Download and convert MeSH *.nt files to SQLite databases.

 Refer to the following link for more information on MeSH data: